lasseoe/zabbixctl/README.md

   path = "~/.cache/zabbixctl.session"
 ```

-**zabbixctl** will authorize in 'zabbix.local' server using given user
+**zabbixctl** will authorize against 'zabbix.local' using given user
 credentials and save a Zabbix session to a file `~/.cache/zabbixctl.session`
-and at second run will use saved session instead of new authorization, by the
+and at second run will use saved session instead of re-authorizing.
-way zabbix sessions have a ttl that by default equals to 15 minutes, so if
+Zabbix sessions have a default TTL of 15 minutes, so if the saved Zabbix
-saved zabbix session is outdated, **zabbixctl** will repeat authorization and
+session is outdated, zabbixctl will repeat authorization and rewrite the
-rewrite the session file.
+session file.
+The *password* setting is now optional and zabbixctl will use the password
+found in environment variable ZABBIXCTL_USERPASS, if present.

 ## Usage